Skip to Content

 Cut basic shapes out of coloured paper and make a picture out of them.
 Children learn to join 2D shapes together to make different forms.

-Tangrams are also great for making pictures with shapes.
+Tangrams are another excellent tool for creating pictures using shapes.

 3. Build Puzzles

-Puzzles are excellent for developing visual perception and will build a child’s understanding of geometry.
+Puzzles are excellent for developing visual perception and build a child’s understanding of geometry.

 Choose good quality wooden puzzles with a wooden tray.